okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 Designates which sections of the IP address apply to the network, and which apply to the host.

 Example, for `192.168.001.101` we could have Network Portion `255.255.255` and Host Portion `.101`.
-Only the `101` part of this address is the host portion.
+Only the `101` part of this address is the host portion, so in the above case we know the network is `192.168.001`.
 The network mask determines the network size and `range`.

 In this example the `range` is `192.168.001.0 - 192.168.001.255`.